0xJs/CRTE-Cheatsheet/Domain-Privilege-Escalation.md

 ```

 ### SID history enabled
 - If a external trust has SID history enabled.
-It is possible to inject a SIDHistory for RID > 1000 to access resources accessible to that identity or group in the target trusting forest.
+It is possible to inject a SIDHistory for RID => 1000 (higher then 1000) to access resources accessible to that identity or group in the target trusting forest.
 Needs to be user created!
-- If false its always possible even with other SIDS?

 #### Enumerate if SIDFilteringForestAware is enabled
 - Run on the DC.